hololee/Implement-neural-network-from-scratch/README.md

 ---

-1. Build Neural network with out `tensor-flow`.
+1. Build Neural network without `tensor-flow`.
 (In my case, just used `scikit-learn` for load data.)

 2. Test the Network by **changing the activation function**.